tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Ghost Walk

-**Casting Time/Duration**: 10 minutes**/**8 hours
+**Casting Time/Duration:** 10 minutes**/**8 hours

-**Market/Component Cost**: 400 gp**/**80 gp, plus a focus worth 100 gp
+**Market/Component Cost:** 400 gp**/**80 gp, plus a focus worth 100 gp

-**Effect**: You and up to 8 allies that participate in the ritual appear ghostly and can interact with the Ethereal Plane.
+**Effect:** You and up to 8 allies that participate in the ritual appear ghostly and can interact with the Ethereal Plane.
 Subjects gain a +5 bonus to Stealth checks, and the group treats its tracks as if they had been obscured.
 The ritual's effects end if any of its subjects dismisses it as an action, takes a rest, attacks, or is hit by an attack.

 _Focus_: The graven heel bone of a deceased humanoid, set with jet and platinum.

 #### Glyph of Warding

-**Casting Time/Duration**: 10 minutes**/**Until discharged
+**Casting Time/Duration:** 10 minutes**/**Until discharged

-**Market/Component Cost**: 400 gp**/**80 gp and 2 recoveries
+**Market/Component Cost:** 400 gp**/**80 gp and 2 recoveries

-**Effect**: You inscribe a glyph that works as a dangerous trap on a flat surface such as a wall, chest lid, table, or door.
+**Effect:** You inscribe a glyph that works as a dangerous trap on a flat surface such as a wall, chest lid, table, or door.
 As you create the trap, you set the glyph's damage type, trigger, password and**/**or exceptions.
 The trigger you set must require the trap's target to enter the glyph's square, pass within range of the glyph's attack, or open or handle a warded object without speaking the password or meeting an exception.
 Acceptable exceptions include creature origin, creature type, physical characteristics, and named individuals.
 The glyph becomes nearly invisible once it is completed.
 If the trap is triggered or disabled, the ritual is discharged.

 #### Protection From Energy

-**Casting Time/Duration**: 1 minute**/**1 hour or until discharged
+**Casting Time/Duration:** 1 minute**/**1 hour or until discharged

-**Market/Component Cost**: 400 gp**/**80 gp and a recovery
+**Market/Component Cost:** 400 gp**/**80 gp and a recovery

-**Effect**: You protect yourself or one ally present during the ritual's performance with a potent ward against energy.
+**Effect:** You protect yourself or one ally present during the ritual's performance with a potent ward against energy.
 The target, whether you or someone else, can provide the recovery component cost.
 Choose a damage type from among acid, cold, fire, lightning, or thunder.
 The next time the target takes damage of that type, the ritual is discharged, and the damage is reduced by an amount equal to 10 + your Arcana skill check modifier.

 If the target is already under this ritual's effect when the ritual is used upon the target again, the newer effect cancels the older one.